 What it is: This Sanskrit word means “to see things as they really are” and is also referred to as “insight meditation.”
 It is part of a 2,5000-year-old Buddhist tradition designed to help you tap into a deeper level of consciousness.
 In Vipassana you are instructed to label thoughts and experiences as they arise, noting objects that grab your attention.
 Each time you identify a label in your mind, you are then encouraged to bring your awareness back to your primary object: your breath.
 Focus on your breath from moment to moment.
 Any time a thought, feeling, or sensation, comes into your mind, note it as “dog barking” or “knee pain” or “thinking” and then return your focus to your breath.
 This allows you to become the observer of your thoughts, helping you see them more objectively.

-Pose: Cross-legged on cushion on floor.
+Pose: Cross-legged on a cushion on the floor.

 Try if: You want to release harmful thoughts and expand your consciousness.